connorsaunders/college-comparer/README.md

 THINGS TO WORK ON
-- Visualizations
+- Graph:
-    - color code the chart like a heatmap
     - line graph to compare colleges salaries
+        - Break even point
+        - Project vs. Non projection
+            - Dotted line
+            - Marked points
+        - Projection method

+- Color code the chart like a heatmap (done?)

 - For the major search only show majors for colleges that exist